GrumpfGrincheux/Training-site/README.md

 This is my training site.
-I try to make a responsive website with some resource pages like the flexshowcase, and some other stuff (memes and numbers generators for example).
+I try to make a responsive website with some resource pages like the flexshowcase, and some other stuff (memes generators and calculators for example).
-Its just for training, and in the future i want to use it to introduce myself and my work.